kronosapiens/kronosapiens.github.io/_posts/2015-10-25-on-learning-some-math.md

 I continue to process 2-3 lectures per day.
 In early August, I fly back to California for five weeks: Three in Santa Monica, two in Oakland, one in Black Rock City.
 Not a bad itinerary.
 My time in Santa Monica is spent riding my bike, eating good food, and finding eigenvectors.
 It is exceedingly pleasant.
 Gilbert Strang is an amazing lecturer.
 I multiply a lot of matrices.
 "Again.
 Again.
 Again."

 By the time I get to Oakland, I have only three lectures and the final left to take.
 I find it markedly more difficult to focus once I arrive -- the excitement, reunions with friends, the adventure of being back in the Bay, proves distracting.
 I struggle to focus, but eventually do power through and finish.
 I spend six hours on the final, sitting in a coffee shop on Telegraph.
+Again, I do well.

 Thanks, Gilbert.